agiliq/agiliq-jekyll/_posts/2019-11-30-writing-an-orm-for-redis.md

 ## Agenda

-I always wondered how to store relational data in redis.
-Once I figured it, I though it would be fun to write an ORM which can store this data in redis and retrieve from redis.
+Let's write a simple and elegant ORM for Redis.
 The inspiration for this post is Django ORM.

 This post assumes that you have a basic understanding of Redis and the redis python library `redis-py`.

 ## Entities

 Let's assume we are working on a polls application.
 The application has `Question` and `Choice`.
 Each question can have multiple choice.
-Users have the ability to vote on any of the choices for a particular question.

 We want the following abilities in our application.